Contact Information

 Vision, Hearing & Scoliosis Screenings

-- Scoliosis is screened for Boys in Grade 9 and Girls in Grades 5 & 7.
-Referrals are made in accordance with screening results.
+• Scoliosis is screened for Boys in Grade 9 and Girls in Grades 5 & 7 if not included in their physical.

 Medications